Positive K: Solo career

 Glenn Toby, a fellow Queens rapper known as Mr Sweety G, produced Positive K's first solo record "Getting Paid" for the short-lived independent label Star Maker Records.
 The track brought him recognition after it was included on the label's showcase album Fast Money, a 1986 compilation featuring Rob Base and DJ E-Z Rock's debut recording and a track by hip hop pioneer Disco Dave.

 In 1987, Positive K signed to Nat Robinson's First Priority Music under the management of Lumumba Carson (the son of activist Sonny Carson) who would later become better known as X-Clan founding member Professor X The Overseer.
 With the guidance and production skills of Grand Puba of Brand Nubian and Daddy-O of Stetsasonic, Positive K released a number of songs that appeared on various underground compilations.
 His 1989 duet with MC Lyte "I'm Not Havin' It" was Positive K's first song to land on a Billboard music chart and it helped further establish his reputation in hip hop.
 Positive K soon left First Priority Music, feeling there was favoritism happening with the owner's relatives on the label.

 After leaving First Priority Music, Positive K began working closely with Big Daddy Kane, whom he'd met through a mutual friend.
 He would bring Positive K on stage to freestyle with Jay-Z and Sauce Money.
 Guest spots on Brand Nubian’s One for All and Grand Puba's Reel to Reel along with his self-released, Big Daddy Kane-produced single "Nightshift" generated enough interest to land him a major record label deal.

 The Skills Dat Pay Da Bills, Positive K's 1992 full-length debut on Island Records, balanced themes of Nation of Gods and Earths with gangsta-isms and more pop-based moments.
 The album's most successful single was "I Got a Man," a track loosely based on his earlier duet with MC Lyte "I'm Not Havin' It."
 This time, however, he pitch-shifted his own vocals to perform the lines of the track's female rapper himself.
-"I Got A Man" reached #14 on the Billboard Hot 100 in early 1993.
+"I Got A Man" reached No. 14 on the Billboard Hot 100 in early 1993.
 Meanwhile, he kept his Creative Control label in operation, signing and cultivating new talent.